 The key defining factor between those who “pass” the test of relationship anxiety and move on to experience real love and sustaining joy in their relationships and those that don’t is the deep desire to learn about and address the fear.
 There are those who remain committed to the belief that they wouldn’t be struggling so much with someone else, which is really another way of abdicating responsibility for their fear-based and wounded self.
 There are those who desperately want someone to fix it for them, some perfect therapist, psychic or healer who will give them the answers and left them out of their suffering.
 Again, this is another way that the person remains a victim to their fear and refuses the call to become a fear-warrior.

 And then there are those who take on the challenge.
 There are hundreds of fear-warriors on my e-course forum, women and men who are ready to attend to their inner world with complete responsibility and, in some cases, even a sense of adventure.
-Here’s a recent post from a Conscious Weddings E-Course member who is meeting the call (quoted with permission):
+Here’s a recent post from an E-Course member who is meeting the call (quoted with permission):

 I was doing what my therapist told me not to do (good thing I never listen) and googling all sorts of crap ‘what is love’, ‘I dont love my fiance’ ‘falling out of love’ etc, and stumbled upon one of Sheryl’s blogs.
 I am, and always will be, grateful.
 I prayed the other night and thanked god for not granting me the wish ‘Please take it away’.
 What I got instead was the means to take it away myself, meaning that I’ll never be at sea again.
 I am my own saviour (with a little help from Sheryl) and that is the greatest gift I could receive.
 I saw a friend last night, a fellow ‘crazy loon’ as we call ourselves.
 She was amazed at the difference in me.
 I seemed calmer, in control, happier, more sure.
 Not sure of how much I love him, not sure that Im making the right choice, even.
 But sure that this is the loving choice.
 More sure that I know what love is.
 More sure that I have it within my power to change, and not be buffered by the winds of emotion.
 I’ve still got a looooong way to go, but I know that I can get there.
 I no longer dread my wedding day, or my honeymoon.
 I accept the challenge – bring it on!

 This is what it takes: the recognition that you, and you alone, can attend to your suffering, be your own savior and the commitment to show up every day, several times a day, listening to what you’re telling yourself, tuning in to how it makes you feel, and making a choice to ride compassion into the truth of loving thoughts.
-My mother, co-founder of the Inner Bonding® process that I teach, shares the story that when she was learning how to replace the constant running commentary of self-judgement with self-love she wore a little device around her wrist called a Motivator that would vibrate every five minutes as a reminder to tune inside to see what she was thinking and feeling.
-She did this for two years!
-I’m thinking about several of my clients who engaged in similar levels of commitment and devotion to their inner work, sometimes dialoguing every hour to attend to the fear-based thoughts, stand up to them, make room for them, and replace them with the truth.
+When we’re earning how to replace the constant running commentary of self-judgement with self-love, sometimes we have to dialogue every hour to attend to the fear-based thoughts, stand up to them, make room for them, and replace them with the truth.
 If this isn’t our modern day initiation process, I don’t know what is.
 It’s hard, yes.
 It’s supposed to be hard.
 That’s the definition of initiation.

 Like all initiations, when we’re in the thick swamp of fear and anxiety we have many, many moments where we feel like we can’t go on.
 This is normal and the time to take a deep breath, sound the alarm to your circle of support (for many people on my e-course the forum is the only place they feel safe enough to talk about the depth of their anxiety surrounding their relationship and, as such, becomes their lifeline in the early stages), and then find the courage and strength to keep going.
 Often it’s knowing that others have made it through and are now happily committed to their partners that provides this courage and strength.
 When we’re enduring dark night of the soul, we need to know two things: that we’re not alone and that there will be a light once we emerge through the dark forest.